Mong Kok Stadium: Pre-renovation

-Post-renovation

 On 22 March 2013, Hong Kong hosted Vietnam in the 2015 AFC Asian Cup qualification phase.
 The game attracted 6,639 spectators, the first full-house after the renovation of the stadium.
 Hong Kong came to a late victory by a header from captain Chan Wai Ho in the 87th minute.

-On 11 November 2015 (or 1117), Hong Kong played against China PR in the 2018 FIFA World Cup qualification – AFC second round, where there was another full house and Hong Kong drew 0–0.
+On 17 November 2015, Hong Kong played against China PR in the 2018 FIFA World Cup qualification – AFC second round, where there was another full house and Hong Kong drew 0–0.

 In the 2017 AFC Champions League, all 3 of Eastern SC matches were sold out.

 In May 2017, Eastern SC and Kitchee SC played the deciding match of the 2016–17 Hong Kong Premier League in which Kitchee won 4–1.

 In the 2018 AFC Champions League, Kitchee SC played Tianjin Quanjian F.C. in front of a full house at Mong Kok Stadium.

-Recent developments
+Renovation in 2009

-From Autumn 2009, Mong Kok Stadium will undergo a series of modifications, including the addition of a roof, close-circuit televisions, refurbishment of the seats, better lighting, refurbishment of the changing rooms, adding a press room and doping rooms, while the stadium's capacity will be reduced to 6,680.
-The work is expected to be complete by October 2011.
+From Autumn 2009, Mong Kok Stadium underwent a series of modifications, including the addition of a roof, close-circuit televisions, refurbishment of the seats, better lighting, refurbishment of the changing rooms, adding a press room and doping rooms, while the stadium's capacity will be reduced to 6,680.
 Three First Division clubs - Citizen, Fourway Rangers and Sun Hei - have asked to use the stadium as their home ground.
 But it is believed that the owner of the facility, the Leisure and Cultural Services Department, has reservations over the number of clubs using it.
 Vincent Yuen Man-chuen, general secretary of the HKFA, said they had submitted a proposal to use the stadium as the home ground for three clubs.
 "We are in the process of negotiation with the government," said Yuen.
 "There were more than a hundred matches a season held [there] before, but the number can be reduced to half if three teams use it for their home matches plus some major cup competitions."
 There is currently doubt that the new Mong Kok Stadium will be ready for use in October.